Lightstreamer/Lightstreamer-JMS-example-StockList-service-java/README.md

 The `buildDemo` task will create a distribution of the project under the `build/install/stocklist_demo_service` folder, from which you can start the service.

-Moreover, the `build/deploy` folder will be populated with all the jar files to be deployed into your local JMS Extender installation.
+Moreover, the `build/deploy` folder will be populated with all the JMS broker-specific jar files to be deployed into your local JMS Extender installation.
 In particular, `feedmessage-X.Y.Z.jar` will contains the `FeedMessage` class, required by the Extender to create any object sent or received by its clients.

 ### Start the Demo Service